 The Town of Asolo

-For centuries, artists, poets, and writers have been drawn here...many have never left again.
+For centuries, artists, poets, and writers have been drawn here...many have made it their home.
 Spend a few nights at the Albergo al Sole, tucked away in the town's little piazza, and you'll start feeling the same way.

 Let's go and explore...

-The parking areas are outside the old town, and the walk into town is lovely; all around you are gorgeous vistas of green hills, cypress trees, and rural bliss.
+The old town is pretty much car-free, so you'll need to park on the edge of town and walk in.
+The walk is lovely; all around you are gorgeous vistas of green hills, cypress trees, and rural bliss.
 Then, as you reach the old town, you will likely pass under this arch and discover that you've stepped into another century.
-Arcaded walkways lead one along cobbled lanes and with every turn there is something enchanting awaiting you: views, piazze, a tiny boutique, or... well one just never knows what awaits.
-You will have to make your own discoveries when you visit.
+Arcaded walkways lead one along cobbled lanes, and with every turn there is something enchanting awaiting you: views, a piazza, a tiny boutique, or... well, one just never knows what awaits.
+You will just have to make your own discoveries when you visit.

 Exploring

-If you get here at lunch or dinner time make sure you eat at Al Bacaro - the best place in town to try the delicious local cuisine.
-I always end up chatting away to the many fascinating locals who eat here and I've chatted on occasions to people who I later discovered were famous artists, writers and once a well-known actor - at least well known to everyone but me.
+If you get here at lunch or dinner time, make sure you eat at Al Bacaro, the best place in town to try the delicious local cuisine.
+I always end up chatting away to the many fascinating locals who eat here, and I've chatted on occasions with people who I later discovered were famous artists, writers, and once a well-known Hollywood actor—at least well known to everyone but me.

 Next door is the Robert Browning Gallery dedicated to the poet who loved Asolo.